 Any kind of injectable filler has possible side effects.
 Some are common and not serious, as they usually go away within a week or so.

 But some rarer side effects are more serious and can lead to long-term complications if not properly treated.
+Make sure that the medical professional you see is using FDA-approved filler, as many serious side effects have been connected to the use of unregulated, needle-free injection devices.

 Common side effects